Beacon-Talisman/api-docker/README.md

 stop-talapi.sh
 restart-talapi.sh

+point your browser at  http://<hostname>:3000/api/dev16

+NOTE: /api/dev16 is specified bt the setting of prefix in lib/TalApi.pm
+NOTE2: your DOCKER_ENVIRONMENT is set to docker so your setup is defined in environments/docker.yml

 Log files are created in the subdirectory logs

+server.log is the initial log and wil contasin details if anything craches without handling the error
+<environment>.logcontains everything out by debug or error statements from the main Dancer module lib/TalApi.pm
+i.e. docker.log
-server.log is the initial log and wil contasin details if anything craches without handling the error development.log contains everything out by debug or error statements from the main Dancer module lib/TalApi.pm api.log contains log messages produced by the MyAPI object (lib/MyAPI.pm and lib/MyAPI/Methods.pm) sql_api.log contains log messages produced by the SQL Query object lib/MyAPI/SQLQuery.pm
+api.log contains log messages produced by the MyAPI object (lib/MyAPI.pm and lib/MyAPI/Methods.pm) sql_api.log contains log messages produced by the SQL Query object lib/MyAPI/SQLQuery.pm